 The Board of Directors is responsible for the overall management of the Helsana Group.
 It is supported by four standing committees.
 The members of the Board of Directors do not perform any operational management tasks within the Helsana Group.

 The Board is responsible for the strategic management of the Helsana Group.
 It is composed of the Chairman and eight members.
 The Board of Directors consists entirely of non-executive members.
 Neither the CEO nor any other member of the Executive Board forms part of the Board of Directors.
 The Board of Directors does not perform any operational management tasks within the companies of the Helsana Group.
 No member of the Board of Directors has any business relationship with the Helsana Group or its companies that would influence them in their work as a director.
 Nor do they hold any mandates that could result in a conflict of interest with the Helsana Group.
-They are elected by the Annual General Meeting for a term of two years.
-Individual members may be re-elected for a maximum of five terms.
-If a member leaves during their term of office, their successor will serve the remainder of that term.
-None of these members simultaneously holds any executive office in a Helsana Group company.
+They are elected by the General Meeting for a one-year term of office.
+Re-election is possible.
+The total term of office is limited to 16 years.
+None of these members simultaneously perform an executive function at one of the Helsana Group companies.

 The organisation of the Board of Directors and the Executive Board is stipulated in the organisational regulations.
 These regulations govern the responsibilities of the Board of Directors, its committees, internal auditing, and management and reporting.
-Three standing committees support the work of the BoD in coordinating, issuing policy documents and preparing resolutions.
+Four standing committees support the work of the BoD in coordinating, issuing policy documents and preparing resolutions.
 They may be supplemented by additional specialised committees for specific tasks.
-The Board of Directors meets as often as business requires, but at least five times a year (2015: eight sessions).
+The Board of Directors meets as often as business requires, but at least five times a year (2017: nine sessions).

 The legal, non-transferable duties of the Board of Directors include

 - the determination of the Group's organisation

 - the appointment and removal of the persons entrusted with the Group's management and representation

 - preparation for the General Assembly

 - execution of resolutions made by the General Assembly